Elenaderothschild/Rebalance-Relax/README.md

 ### **Colour Scheme**

 I chose soothing and calming colour scheme to complement images and create a tranquil and relaxing atmosphere.
-Neutral off white helps to create a clean and pure environments and beige/gray complements other colours and adds a sense of sophistication.
-I chose black colour for the text to provide enough contrast for readability for the users.
+Neutral off white #FAF9F6 and transparent rgba(255,255,255,0.4) helps to create a clean and pure environments and beige/gray rgba (208,195,195,0.4) complements other colours and adds a sense of sophistication.
+I chose black colour rgb(29,28,28) for the text to provide enough contrast for readability for the users.

-I have used RGB (29,28,28) for the text.
+## Typography

+Google fonts was used to import chosen fonts for the website.
+I have used DM Serif Display as I felt it looked modern, traditional yet classy.
+I used DM Sans

 ## UX
 ---